ray-project/ray/doc/source/rllib/rllib-algorithms.rst

 .. figure:: images/algos/dreamerv3-architecture.svg
-    :width: 750
+    :width: 850

-    **DreamerV3 architecture:** DreamerV3 trains a world model in supervised fashion using real environment interactions.
-The world model's objective is to correctly predict all aspects of the transition dynamics of the RL environment, which includes (besides predicting the correct next observations) predicting the received rewards as well as a boolean episode continuation flag.
+    **DreamerV3 architecture:** DreamerV3 trains a recurrent WORLD_MODEL in supervised fashion using real environment interactions (sampled from a replay buffer).
+The WORLD_MODEL's objective is to correctly predict the transition dynamics of the RL environment: next observation, reward, and a boolean continuation flag.
-An RSSM (recurrent state space model) is used to train in turn the world model (from actual env data) as well as the critic and actor networks, both of which are trained on "dreamed" trajectories produced by the world model.
+    The ACTOR- and CRITIC-networks are subsequently trained on synthesized trajectories only, which are "dreamed" by the WORLD_MODEL.
+    DreamerV3 scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).

-DreamerV3 can be used in all types of environments, including those with image- or vector based observations, continuous- or discrete actions, as well as sparse or dense reward functions.
+    It can also be used in different environment types, including those with image- or vector based observations, continuous- or discrete actions, as well as sparse or dense reward functions.

 **Tuned examples:**